meilisearch/documentation/guides/advanced_guides/installation.md

 ## Updating MeiliSearch

-Updating MeiliSearch is a straightforward process: simply get and install the latest binary with your preferred method (see [installation](/guides/advanced_guides/installation.md#download-and-launch) above).
+Getting the latest version of MeiliSearch is a straightforward process: simply fetch and install the latest binary with your preferred method (see [installation](/guides/advanced_guides/installation.md#download-and-launch) above).

-Note that prior to our official release (`v1.0`), all minor updates (`v0.X`) are considered breaking.
+However, please note that prior to our official release (`v1.0`), all minor updates (`v0.X`) are considered breaking.
 Therefore, **MeiliSearch databases are not compatible across versions** for as long as we are in beta.

 If you want to transfer your database from an outdated MeiliSearch instance to the most recent version, we recommend following [the below guide](/guides/advanced_guides/installation.md#migrating-a-database-to-a-later-version).